 Well, this is not the best practice.
 Everyone is well aware of the fact that, it is always recommended not to deploy/test any changes to a live site.
 In fact, working on a WordPress staging site eliminates the chances of a negative impact on the crashed site.

-To overcome this issue, you need a hosting provider like Cloudways that provides one-click staging hosting to build an entire site before making it live.
+To overcome this issue, you need a managed WordPress cloud hosting provider that provides one-click staging hosting to build an entire site before making it live.
 Here is a checklist that we are going to cover in this guide.

 - What is a Staging Environment?